 The mission of Sawyerville Summer Learning is to help close the achievement gap and prevent summer learning loss in Greensboro, Alabama.
 SSL will work toward this mission by hosting a multi-week summer learning program in which students will strengthen their literacy and math skills.
 Additionally, SSL is invested in helping students grow as scholars and citizens through participation in academic field trips, community engagement, and other enrichment opportunities.

-96 hours of instruction in reading, math, science, chess, swimming, and maker's space, an engineering program
+96 hours of instruction in reading, math, science, swimming, character building, and maker's space, and an engineering program

 Free breakfast and lunch served to every student every day

 On average, students advanced by 2.8 reading levels in just four weeks.
 On average, students not only beat the "summer slide" but gained 1.7 months of learning in reading and 2.2 months of learning in math.